jpsc/get-gh-issues/readme.md

 > Get github issues from your repo on your console

-As simple as it says.
 Working on a issue and forget the number to reference on your commit message?
 Check it via CLI.

 ## Install